Vegan Tamales

 Tamales verdes is traditionally made with shredded meat, sautéed onions and salsa verde or another fresh combination of tomatoes and chilis.
 It is wrapped in a corn flour dough and then folded up into a corn husk and steamed.

-Tamales verdes can easily be made vegan!
+Tamales can easily be made vegan!
 This tamale recipe uses jackfruit, but the possibilities for fillings are up to you.
-Beans, vegan cheese, mushrooms, vegan crumbles, vegan beef, or veggies like zucchini and corn can be used as fillings to create vegan tamales!
+Beans, vegan cheese, mushrooms, soy curls, vegan meat (like vegan chicken or beef crumbles), various types of tofu, or veggies like zucchini and corn can be used as fillings to create vegan tamales!

 A vegan tamale on a plate, with garnish.